UK Slipping Behind On Broadband Speeds

 The new report also reveals that the UK is even falling behind on lower broadband speeds, with just 1.7 per cent of connections achieving 30-100Mbps, compared to the EU average of 2.4 per cent.

-There was a positive for the UK in the report, though.
+There was a positive for the UK providers in the report, though.
 It found that 73 per cent of fixed-line broadband services in the UK deliver downloads at 10Mbps or faster.
 This compares favourably to the average across the study which was just 48.4 per cent.